7c66409021358486e63d2d40c9b07e2c35e8124d

 The Git Workflows Warehouse project contains a catalog of 50 workflows and also a useful list of resources.

-), no other branches are usedAdvantages:
+main), no other branches are usedAdvantages:

 Disadvantages: